Dajamante/gamepiler/readme.md

 ![graph](graph.png)

-⚠️ Warning for huge work in progress!! ⚠️ Errors still need to be analyzed to be useful to you.
+⚠️ Warning for huge work in progress!! ⚠️